Average Settlement for Car Accident Back and Neck Injury in FloridaTrusted Content

 This article attempts to explain the factors that influence the amount that cervical spine injury victims can get in Florida settlement.

 The report defines incapacitating injuries as disabling injuries like broken bones, severed limbs, etc., that usually require hospitalization and transport to a medical facility.
-In most cases, neck injuries suffered in the course of a car accident result in incapacitating injuries.

 Our experienced personal injury attorneys at Abrahamson & Uiterwyk will research your claim and negotiate a cervical sprain settlement offer on your behalf.
 Contact us today so we can help maximize your compensation.